About Rocket Fund

 Consent from parents

 If any of your photos or videos identify individual students, make sure you have parental permission before you upload them.
 The permission also needs to give Nesta the right to use the images to promote Rocket Fund as a whole.
+Ideally use our template Photo Consent Form.
+It’s your responsibility to ensure you comply with the requirements of your school and any applicable law or regulation.

 What are Updates?